Disorder and Coherence

 Our Approach

-The route to a coherence time runs through a connected chain, and we work along the same pipeline the group uses for disordered magnets — electronic structure, to couplings, to dynamics — applied here to the spin bath.
-First-principles calculations fix the electronic structure of the defect centre and its magnetic ground state; all-electron reconstruction of the spin density at the nucleus yields the hyperfine tensors that quantify how strongly the central spin feels its environment; and these tensors are the direct numerical input to coherence-time modelling through the cluster-correlation expansion.
+Answering that requires the full chain from electronic structure to a coherence time, and we build it along the same logic the group uses for disordered magnets — structure, to couplings, to dynamics — applied here to the spin bath.
+First-principles calculations, with the on-site interaction fixed from first principles rather than fitted, localise the defect spin correctly and return its magnetic ground state; all-electron reconstruction of the spin density at the nucleus yields the hyperfine tensors that quantify how strongly the central spin feels its environment; and those tensors are the direct input to coherence-time modelling through the cluster-correlation expansion.
+Because disorder is the object of study, the calculations vary one thing at a time — clustered against dispersed defect arrangements at fixed concentration to isolate geometry, concentration at fixed geometry to isolate crowding.
+Oxygen-reduced cerium dioxide, where removing a lattice oxygen creates a shielded rare-earth spin centre by intrinsic stoichiometry, is the clean realisation we use, but the framing is general: a spin centre the host chemistry generates and the defect geometry tunes.